lambdaclass/noir_backend_using_gnark/README.md

     end
 ```

-### Backend wrapper written in Rust
+### Backend wrapper

 This module is needed because Noir's backend has to be written in Rust and we want to develop one using gnark which is written in Go.

-This Rust module is basically in charge of implementing the trait `Backend` for a given type which we've named `Gnark` which represents our backend and of mapping ACIR into an R1CS-friendly data structure.
-Even though gnark supports several proving systems (like Plonk and Groth16) this wrapper will translate ACIR into R1CS.
-In the future, more proving systems can be easily supported (we are already planning on supporting Plonk.
-By this I mean that, a C++ Plonk implementation is already supported as a backend for Noir, but gnark's Plonk implementation isn't).
+This Rust module is basically in charge of implementing the trait `Backend` for a given struct which we've named `Gnark` which represents our backend and of calling the Go API.
+Gnark supports several proving systems (like Plonk and Groth16), this wrapper works today using Gnark's Plonk implementation (Groth16 is in WIP).
+In the future, more proving systems can be easily supported.

+The project could be decomposed in three parts:

-The first part is not so difficult.
+1. The first part is not so difficult.
 We just followed the other Noir backends' structure (see [Arkwork's Marlin's](https://github.com/noir-lang/marlin_arkworks_backend/tree/master/src) and [Aztec's Plonk's](https://github.com/noir-lang/aztec_backend/tree/master/barretenberg_static_lib/src)).

-The second part takes most of the work.
-It can be cut into two parts: the raw R1CS generation (ACIR translation) and the communication with the concrete backend (glue between Rust and Go).
+2. The second part is the communication with the concrete backend (glue between Rust and Go).
 In the following paragraphs, we are going to explain these sub-parts a little bit better.

-Generating a raw R1CS or translating ACIR to something R1CS-friendly could be seen as just mapping a struct to another struct.
-For this, we've made two structs: `RawR1CS` and `RawGate`.

-The communication between the concrete backend (the one written in Go) could be done through a pre-compiled WASM API or through FFI.
-For this, what we are basically doing is serializing the `RawR1CS` struct into JSON and sending it as a parameter for the WASM functions (in the case that we end up using the WASM API) or to the Go functions (FFI).
-At the moment we are looking for the easiest way to communicate Rust with Go.
-We started using WASMER but it is a little bit limited in terms of the amount of information that can be sent to a WASM function so we have discarded it for the moment (a second look could help here).
-Another step can be to try another WASM library called WASM-PACK, but we decided to start researching FFI.
+3. And the third part, the hardest, is the concrete backend.

+In the next paragraphs, we go into the details of each part.

+The communication between the concrete backend (the one written in Go) is being done through FFI.
+For this, we just serialize the ACIR and the circuit values into C JSON strings using `std::ffi` and sending them as parameters for the extern functions.

 And that's it for this module, in the next section we are going to dive a little deeper into the WASM API.

-### Concrete backend
+### Concrete backend (`gnark_backend_ffi/`)

 This module is the real deal.
-It is in charge of generating the proof for a given circuit and also of verifying a given proof.
-Using the raw R1CS received from the backend wrapper, it rebuilds the circuit and generates the proof or verifies a proof (depending on what function you are using).
+It is in charge of preprocessing the circuit, generating the proof for a given circuit and also of verifying a given proof.
+Using the ACIR received from Noir

-The API would compile to WASM which is going to be used by the Rust wrapper.
-Or it would just expose functions for the Rust FFI (again, we are researching which is the easiest way to interface).
+The API exposes functions for the Rust Foreign Function Interface (FFI) module.

 ## Modules